piripinui/image-detection-demo/README.md

 `node server.js /foo/bar/images/`

 By default this server runs on port 3100.
 The command line parameter shown in the example above defines the directory the server will write image files to.
+Note that this directory should exist and should also have subdirectories called `processed` and `stored` beneath it.
+The `processed` directory is used by the image recognition service to store processed images (see below).
+The `stored` directory is used by the application server to create copies of the source images and a matching [Pascal VOC](http://host.robots.ox.ac.uk/pascal/VOC/) XML metadata file based on the returned detection results that can be used for further image training refinement if desired.

 The client is in the `public` directory.
 To start it, type the following into a Chrome browser: